bahmutov/changed-test-ids/README.md

 $ npx find-ids --sources --branch <compare against branch name>
 ```

 If running on GitHub Actions, use `--set-gha-outputs` to set the list of detected test ids `changedTestIds` and the number `changedTestIdsN`.
+Any unused test ids will be set into outputs `unusedTestIds` and `unusedTestIdsN`.

 ### Find specs that use particular test ids